arriven/db1000n/README.md

 $ kubectl create -f ./
 ```

-How it work?
-DaemonSet will create db1000n on the each node which was labeled as db1000n=true, only one pod per node.
+How does it work?
+DaemonSet will create db1000n on each node which was labeled as db1000n=true, only one pod per node.
 Where it can be useful?
-In large clusters types what can be autosacled horizontaly, for example GKE standard k8s cluster.
+In large cluster types what can be autoscaled horizontally, for example, GKE standard k8s cluster from the free tier purposes

 ## Configuration